 KITS: Knowledge and innovation transfer support.
 Provides competitive funding for public research institutions in Luxembourg, enabling them to attract and integrate Knowledge Transfer Officers (TTO).
 Annual call with deadline in November.

 PARTNERING WITH BUSINESS AND INDUSTRY

-CORE-PPP: Short to mid-term (1 – 3 years) collaborative research projects between researchers employed at a public research institution in Luxembourg and a company based either in Luxembourg or abroad.
-Two deadlines per year, in March and September.
+BRIDGES: Short to mid-term (1 – 3 years) collaborative research projects between researchers employed at a public research institution in Luxembourg and a company based either in Luxembourg or abroad.

-AFR-PPP: PhD or Postdoc grants with research carried out in collaboration with a Luxembourg-based industry partner.
-Two deadlines per year, in March and September.
+Industrial Fellowships: PhD or Postdoc grants with research carried out in collaboration with a Luxembourg-based industry partner.

 WHY PARTNER WITH INDUSTRY AND BUSINESS